ababic/django-cogwheels/docs/source/using-setting-values.rst

 Getting a 'raw' setting value
 =============================

-Reference a setting as a direct attribute of the setting module will return values **exactly** as they are defined in ``defaults.py``, or by the user in their Django settings (no transformation is applied).
+Referencing a setting as a direct attribute of the setting module will return values **exactly** as they are defined in ``defaults.py``, or by the user in their Django settings (no transformation is applied).

 .. code-block:: console